ElMassimo/capybara-compose/README.md

 This library wouldn't be the same without early validation from my colleagues, and numerous improvements and bugfixes they contributed to it.
 Thanks for the support 😃

-- [capybara]: Solid library to write integration tests in Ruby.
+- [capybara]: Excellent library to write integration tests in Ruby.

 ## License